Crispy polenta chips are a great addition to a platter or alongside soup, dips or burgers served with tomato sauce or aioli.

 How do they taste?

-To be honest, polenta itself has very little flavour, maybe a slight corn flavour.
+To be honest, polenta has very little flavour.
+Maybe a slight corn flavour.
 But it is very mild.

-It’s really about the flavours that you add to the polenta and the crispiness of the outside as contrasted to the soft doughy centre that makes baked polenta chips delicious.
+It’s really about the flavours you add to polenta and the crispiness of the outside as contrasted to the soft, doughy centre that makes baked polenta chips delicious.

 Feel free to adjust the flavour additions in the recipe below to get it just right for you.